OCVA and Public Affairs

 Our public affairs work includes monitoring opportunities and challenges within our industry; monitoring the economic impact of tourism for our communities; tracking bills and advocating for tourism in the Oregon state legislature; communicating the value of tourism to coastal communities and stakeholders; and sharing information and resources with our industry partners.

-We are tracking several bills in the 2025 Oregon Legislative Session that may have a significant impact on Oregon Coast tourism.
+We are tracking several bills in the 2026 Oregon Short Legislative Session that may have a significant impact on Oregon Coast tourism.

 - Subscribe to receive timely industry updates from OCVA